Jamie Farmer

 pupillage.

-• Byers v Saudi National Bank [2022] UKSC 48 (a leading case on the action for knowing receipt in English law, brought against a third party recipient of trust property).
+• Byers v Saudi National Bank [2022] UKSC 48 (a leading case on the action for knowing receipt in English law, brought against a third-party recipient of trust property).

 • Jalla and another v Shell International Trading and Shipping Company and another [2021] UKSC 50 (a case involving a time bar issue in the context of a major oil spill off the West African coastline).
-He also had the opportunity to spend a week in Washington observing hearings in the US Supreme Court.

 • Trustees of the Barry Congregation of Jehovah’s Witnesses v BXB [2021] UKSC 89 (a leading case on vicarious liability).